 - Best Practice/innovative Practice abstracts should include: Problem, What is Known, Description of Best practice/Innovation, Implications for Nursing Education and Professional Development

 The first presenter listed on the abstract submission will be the person who receives all correspondence from the PNEG Abstract Committee regarding the abstract.
 There is a maximum of 3 presenters per abstract.
 Once a decision has been made to accept the abstract for presentation, all presenters agree to register for the conference.
-The first presenter of selected abstracts will be eligible for a discount on registration fees.
-Only one discount per presentation.

 Abstract submission, review, and acceptance:

 Abstracts must be submitted via the electronic abstract management system by the requested deadline.
 A blind review of the abstract is directed by the PNEG Abstract Review Committee and abstracts may be selected for an oral session or poster presentation.
 The abstract will be evaluated for the completion of requested information and adherence to all instructions.
 If an abstract does not adhere to the stated criteria, it will not be reviewed.
 Notice of the outcome of review will be sent early May, 2019.